 The council says that the fact that this is a direct route and link between Adeje and Los Gigantes and other tourist destinations adds to its importance, and with future projects for El Puertito and the port of Fonsalía, it will be even more vital in the future.
 The work, once it begins, is scheduled to take between 8 – 12 months.

-Original post 7 January: The Adeje area will have two new roundabouts over the coming year, both of which will ease the flow of traffic in spots notorious for accidents and delays.
+Original post 7 January 2016: The Adeje area will have two new roundabouts to ease the flow of traffic in spots notorious for accidents and delays.
 After a recent meeting, Adeje mayor José Miguel Rodríguez Fraga and Cabildo roads director Ofelia Manjón confirmed that the first will be on the main TF47 through Armeñime and the second on the TF82 in Los Menores.
 The projects can be undertaken now that all the necessary land appropriations have been completed, and because the TF1 motorway extension is now in place to carry the main flow of traffic away from these two roads which carry a far greater level of traffic than planned for with the original infrastructure.
 The funds are already in place for the new works, which will be put out to tender within the next few weeks.